 - 1. WHO IS A FOREIGN PRINCIPAL?
 Some observers believe that FARA is only targeted at the agents of foreign governments.
 However, a "foreign principal" under the Act includes not only foreign governments, but also foreign individuals, foundations, nonprofits, companies, and other entities. - 2.
 COVERED ACTIVITY Many believe FARA only applies to lobbying or electioneering activity.
 However, the Act covers an array of "political activities," which include attempts to influence "any section of the public within the United States" on domestic or foreign policy.
 Furthermore, these activities do not even need to be political.
 For example, an "agent" soliciting or disbursing contributions or other things of value on behalf of a foreign principal is also covered by the Act. - 3.
 FARA'S "PRINCIPAL-AGENT RELATIONSHIP" FARA does not require a true principal-agent relationship.
 The relationship can be far more informal than many appreciate.
 An entity can be considered an "agent" even if the "agent" acts at the mere "request" or is financed "in major part" by the foreign principal (with both "request" and "major part" being undefined). - 4.
-THE BURDEN IMPOSED BY FARA While often thought of as a transparency statute, the Act creates significant burdens.
+THE BURDEN IMPOSED BY FARA While often thought of as a transparency statute, the Act creates significant burdens and stigma.
 An "agent" needs to register with the Justice Department, provide regular (publicly available) updates of activities covered by the Act, and when providing information to the public must make a "conspicuous" statement that it is acting on behalf of a foreign principal.
-An agent that willfully does not comply faces criminal penalties.
+Further, an "agent" may be ineligible from receiving certain government benefits.
+For example, under the federal government's COVID relief program an "agent" was ineligible for a forgivable PPP loan.
+An "agent" that willfully does not comply with FARA faces criminal penalties.